CPJKU/vienna4x22/README.md

 ## Referencing this work

-The dataset was collected and compiled by [Werner Goebl](https://iwk.mdw.ac.at/goebl/).
-If you use this work please cite.
+The dataset was collected and compiled by .
+If you use this dataset, please cite it as follows: